Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Abstract

 \section{Abstract}

 Generic text summarization approaches often fail to address the specific intent and needs of individual users.
 Recently, scholarly attention has turned to the development of summarization methods that are more closely tailored and controlled to align with specific objectives and user needs.
-While a growing corpus of research is devoted towards a more controllable summarization, there is no comprehensive survey available that thoroughly explores the diverse controllable aspects or attributes employed in this context, delves into the associated challenges, and investigates the existing solutions.
-In this survey, we formalize the Controllable Text Summarization (CTS) task, categorize controllable aspects according to their shared characteristics and objectives, and present a thorough examination of existing methods and datasets within each category.
-Moreover, based on our findings, we uncover limitations and research gaps, while also delving into potential solutions and future directions for CTS.
+Despite a growing corpus of controllable summarization research, there is no comprehensive survey available that thoroughly explores the diverse controllable attributes employed in this context, delves into the associated challenges, and investigates the existing solutions.
+In this survey, we formalize the Controllable Text Summarization (CTS) task, categorize controllable attributes according to their shared characteristics and objectives, and present a thorough examination of existing datasets and methods within each category.
+Moreover, based on our findings, we uncover limitations and research gaps, while also exploring potential solutions and future directions for CTS.
+We release our detailed analysis of CTS papers at \url{https://github.com/ashokurlana/controllable\_text\_summarization\_survey}.